 English sentences follow place, manner and time in structure, which is another difference from German.
 “I am going to class by bike today” is an example for the place (to class), manner (by bike) and time (today) structure of English.

-The German structure would be “Ich fahre heute mit dem Rad zur Schule.”
+The German sentence structure would be “Ich fahre heute mit dem Rad zur Schule.”
 Time (“heute) comes first, followed by manner (“mit dem Rad”) and place (“zur Schule”).

 However, German allows you to break the rule of time, manner, place as well as the order of subject, verb, object for emphasis.